-English 1, 2, English 3 or AP English Language, and English 4A and 1 (one) additional .5 credit English elective or AP English Literature are required for graduation o Mathematics Requirements:

-- Algebra 1 and Geometry are required for graduation - o Social Sciences - World History, U.S. History or AP U.S. History, American Government and 1 (one) additional .5 credit of a Social Science elective or AP U.S. Government and Politics are required for graduation o Science o Personal Finance
+- English 1, 2, English 3 or AP English Language, and English 4A and 1 (one) additional .5 credit English elective or AP English Literature are required for graduation - o Mathematics Requirements: - Algebra 1 and Geometry are required for graduation - o Social Sciences - World History, U.S. History or AP U.S. History, American Government and 1 (one) additional .5 credit of a Social Science elective or AP U.S. Government and Politics are required for graduation - o Science - Biology, Physics & Chemistry are required for graduation - o Personal Finance - Economics and Financial Literacy are required for graduation